keyper/keyper-ios-sdk/README.md

 }
 ```

-**2. In order to allow keyper SDK to handle the received notificaitons, you have to propagate them to the SDK.**
+**2. In order to allow keyper SDK to handle the received notifications, you have to propagate them to the SDK.**

 The SDK offers you a few helper methods to help you do that.
 Once you receive a notification, you can inspect and act on the notification like so: